UCAN | What is the Apprenticeship Levy

 • Funds can only be used for apprenticeship training and assessment with a government approved training provider.

-• Funds can only be used for one of the 650+ apprenticeships developed by employer groups and approved and regulated by the The Institute for Apprenticeships and Technical Education (IFATE) shortly to be transferred to a new Government department called Skills England.
+• Funds can only be used for one of the 650+ apprenticeships developed by employer groups and approved and regulated by The Institute for Apprenticeships and Technical Education (IFATE), soon to be transferred to Skills England.

-• The approved providers and apprenticeships can be found at who can be found on the Government site: Find apprenticeship training if you're an employer
+• The approved providers and apprenticeships can be found on the government site: Find apprenticeship training if you're an employer

 • Expiration: Funds expire 24 months after they enter the DAS account if not used.